Storybook-Sound/website/studio.md

 ## Services

 While mastering is our main services and Scott's major area of expertise, we offer a full range of audio services.

 ### Mastering

 Audio mastering is the first step of manufacturing, and the final creative step of recording.
 You can master one song, or a whole album.
 Mastering might adjust the relative loudness of a group of songs, or equalize a song that might be more "boom-y" or more compressed than the others.
 The timing between tracks and  fade-outs, as well as the names of the songs as they'll appear on the radio or a streaming service, are finalized.
 We'll then decide on the overall volume of the album for vinyl, CD, or streaming .

 Mastering also might require preserving or restoring audio or helping an artist find something different or new to hear.
 A common consideration in mastering is how the audio might sound when  heard in different environments (car speakers, in a theater, turntable, earbuds, etc.).
 In any given project, the music itself will dictate the necessary  steps to a complete master, which will be expanded on and refined by our  discussions.
 Before 2020, we encouraged clients to be present for the session.
 But attendance was never a requirement!
 We’ve always done the lion’s share  of our projects corresponding online.

-### Mixing

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus non fringilla nisl.
-Curabitur ex turpis, pellentesque at viverra non, tempor ut turpis.
-Etiam id vehicula metus, eu porttitor magna.
-Vivamus non malesuada felis.
-Quisque sodales ligula neque, nec aliquet tortor malesuada venenatis.

 ### Dolby Atmos

-Most people are offering Atmos mixing, but here, we… hottest  playlists… quick and easy Atmos generation… more affordable… end thought  value add.
-Send us the stems for your single and be eligible to the hottest  playlists… promote it in a modern fashion.
+<p>What's this spatial audio you've been hearing more and more about lately?
+Apple Spatial and Dolby Atmos take what we know of as surround sound, and expand it to a spherical dimension.
+They place the listener in the middle of the sound.</p>
+<p>It doesn't require large, fancy listening environments and can be achieved through ear pods and headphones.
+It's brilliant, and an effective way to get your music into some new, popular playlists.
+We can help you do it!</p>

-### Recording
+### Producing, Recording & Mixing

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus non fringilla nisl.
-Curabitur ex turpis, pellentesque at viverra non, tempor ut turpis.
-Etiam id vehicula metus, eu porttitor magna.
-Vivamus non malesuada felis.
-Quisque sodales ligula neque, nec aliquet tortor malesuada venenatis.

-### Producing

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus non fringilla nisl.
-Curabitur ex turpis, pellentesque at viverra non, tempor ut turpis.
-Etiam id vehicula metus, eu porttitor magna.
-Vivamus non malesuada felis.
-Quisque sodales ligula neque, nec aliquet tortor malesuada venenatis.

-## Equipment
+For inspiring people and projects, we offer a Pro Tools foundation, hybridizing a robust collection of analog and digital tools in a cozy, classy environment.

 <figure markdown=1>